- Dive into the delights of Scandinavian cuisine, with trips to fresh food markets and mouth-watering culinary scenes

 Contact one of our Denmark specialists + 44 (0) 20 3958 6120

-A day trip to the Weather Islands.
-Off the coast of Fjallbacka, in the Strait of Skagerrak, the Vaderoarna granite archipelago offers up buffeting fresh air and the crashing open sea.
-The way to get there is by boat.
-On the approach, the boat often arouses the curiosity of the harbour seals that inhabit the area.
-Other residents of these shores are pomarine jaegers and European shags, and black guillemot can be spotted regularly on walks.
+Off the coast of Fjallbacka, in the Strait of Skagerrak, the Vaderoarna granite archipelago offers up buffeting fresh air and the crashing open sea, and the only way to get there is by boat.
+As you reach the islands, the boat often arouses the curiosity of the harbour seals that inhabit the area.
+Other creatures that call the shores home include pomarine jaegers and European shags, and black guillemot can be spotted regularly on walks.
 The sea air and the protected environment here act as an immediate tonic to a visitor's spirits.
-There is a restaurant in Vaderoarna, serving lunch with the salty taste of the sea.
-This close to its natural environment, seafood has an incomparably fresh taste.
+There is a restaurant in Vaderoarna, that serves lunch inspired by the salty taste of the sea and being this close to its natural environment, seafood has an incomparably fresh taste.
+Enjoy your last night with a final taste of fresh seafood back in Fjallbacka before hitting the hay ready for a day of travel.

 A Rough Idea of Price